-Well, here it is St. James’ Day again!
-What can I tell you about our patron James?
-Well, he was wealthy and well-connected, cosmopolitan, quite the scholar… probably fluent in four or five languages, one of the best-selling authors of his time.
+A blessed St. James’ Day to all!
+Some of our newer members may not know that much about our patron saint, and some of our long-marchers might have forgotten some stuff, so let me just begin by saying that James was a standout: wealthy and well-connected, cosmopolitan, quite the scholar… probably fluent in four or five languages, one of the best-selling authors of his time.
 NOT!!!

-But looking at the icon of our patron at the top of this post, you might think all of that and more!
+But looking at the icon at the top of this blog entry, you might think all of that and more!
 And no wonder.
-I’m guessing it’s the work of one of many “rock star” icon writers of the middle ages.
+I’m guessing it’s the work of one of many “rock star” icon writers of the Middle Ages.
 Given the rugged good looks and high forehead, I see a little Jim Belushi, or perhaps a bearded James Dean, if you’ll forgive the anachronism.
 After all, it was the job of 7th and 8th century icon writers to lionize and stylize the legends of the church.
 This James seems to be a patrician, educated and wise, a paragon of sanity and the status quo.
-It’s almost as if he’s poised at a lectern, prepared to hold forth (in perfect Latin, of course) about some pithy doctrine of the church… perhaps that of the co-equality of the Trinity (Council of Nicaea, 325 AD) or the perfect duality of Christ: that is, his being fully human and fully divine (Council of Chalcedon, 451 AD).
-But, in reality (and I truly hate to burst any bubbles you may cherish about our patron), our James probably didn’t look a lot like the figure in this icon.
+It almost as if he’s poised at a lectern, prepared to hold forth (in perfect Latin, of course) about some pithy doctrine of the church… perhaps that of the co-equality of the Trinity (Council of Nicaea, 325 AD) or the perfect duality of Christ: that is, his being fully human and fully divine (Council of Chalcedon, 451 AD).
+But, in reality (and I truly hate to burst any bubbles you may cherish about our patron), our James probably didn’t look much like the figure in this icon at all.
 Our James was a fisherman… habitually dirty and smelly and perhaps even a bit uncouth… when his mother wasn’t watching.
 He probably spoke only a few words of Greek… and no Latin at all.
 Aramaic was his first language, and he likely had just enough Hebrew to get by in the synagogue and at table on the Jewish Sabbath.

 So, who was James?
 Frankly, we don’t know that much about him.
 We hear a lot about the things that Peter did, the things that James’ brother John did, and certainly the things that Judas did.
 But we don’t hear all that much about what James did.
 What we know about James is who he was and where he was: